-Load time delay of even one second can reduce your conversions by 7%.
+A load time delay of even one second can reduce your conversions by 7%.
 For instance, if your site is generating a revenue of $100,000 a day, then even a second’s delay in its load can cost you about $7,000 per day or even more.

-The same one second delay also means that you’re prone to losing about 11% of your potential customers as they’ll simply close your page or back out without even thinking twice.
+The same one-second delay also means that you’re prone to losing about 11% of your potential customers as they’ll simply close your page or back out without even thinking twice.

-A well-structured and well-thought out CRO program based on strong analysis can go a long way in improving return on almost all your marketing activities by:
+A well-structured and well-thought-out CRO program based on strong analysis can go a long way in improving return on almost all your marketing activities by:

 For instance, an online eCommerce company planning to enhance its customer experience in a way that it makes purchasing products easy and convenient for its customers can immensely benefit from CRO.
 How?